 Blake-Plock is also releasing new electronic music under the name Pentary Th’ Mos.
-Three Anacamptic releases came out in 2018.
+Three Anacamptic proto-releases came out in a limited form in 2018.
 In January 2019, Pentary announced that the year would be dedicated to the production of an album called “Aires”.
-EPs and singles related to the project are being released of a semi-monthly basis — check Soundcloud for the most recent status.
+Digital EPs and singles related to the project are being released of a semi-monthly basis — check Soundcloud for the most recent status.

-Blake-Plock was a co-founder of Ambiguous City Records in 1993, while he was still in high school.
-During this time, he played guitar in the post-hardcore band Butch and was primary lyricist in the indie rock band Planted.
+Blake-Plock began playing in bands in 1990 and was a co-founder of Ambiguous City Records in 1993, while he was still in high school.
+During this time, he played guitar and toured in the post-hardcore band Butch and was primary lyricist in the indie rock band Planted.
 After helping to manage the production of several 7-inch records of local punk and indie rock bands, he released his own full-length cassette recording titled The Lonely Ornamental Music of Shelly Blake (1995) which was mostly recorded on the outgoing message of an answering machine.